AyushKumarStudent/Dam-Water-Level-Sensing-and-Alert-System/README.md

 # Dam Water Level Sensing and Alert System

-##  Project Overview
-This project monitors water levels in a dam using an Ultrasonic Sensor (HC-SR04) and an Arduino Uno.
-It provides visual alerts using LEDs and an audible buzzer alarm when the water level approaches danger levels.
+## i) Problem Statement / Aim
+Problem Statement

+To design and develop a prototype Dam Water-Level Sensing and Alert System using Arduino that detects water levels through an ultrasonic sensor and provides alerts using LEDs and a buzzer.

-##  Objective
+## Aim

-- Measure real-time water level using an ultrasonic sensor.
+To monitor dam water levels in real time and indicate safe, warning, and danger conditions using a low-cost electronic sensing system.

+## ii) Scope of the Solution

+Prevents dam overflow and flooding by early warning.

-- Display water level status through LEDs.
+Real-time level monitoring using LEDs.

-- Trigger a buzzer when the water level becomes dangerously high.
+Provides audible alert using a 5V active buzzer.

+Uses low-cost and easily available hardware.

+Can be expanded for tanks, reservoirs, and industrial use cases.

+Easy to operate and beginner-friendly.

-##  Components Used
+## iii) Required Components to Develop the Solution
+Hardware Components

-- Arduino UNO
+Arduino UNO (DIP version)

-- Ultrasonic Sensor (HC-SR04)
+Ultrasonic Sensor HC-SR04

-- Buzzer
-- LEDs (Red, Yellow, Green)
+LEDs (Green, Yellow, Red – 10mm)

-- 330Ω Resistors
+Resistors (330Ω)

+5V Active Buzzer

+Breadboard (400-point)

-- Breadboard and Jumper Wires
+Jumper Wires (M-M, M-F, F-F)

+USB Type-B Cable (for power & programming)

+9V Battery + Battery Clip

+Software Requirements

+Arduino IDE

+Tinkercad for simulation

-## 🔌 Circuit Diagram
+## 🔌Simulated Circuit Diagram
 [View Circuit Diagram](Circuit_Diagram/schematic.png)

 📄 [View full schematic (PDF)](Circuit_Diagram/schematic.pdf)